Pipeline Overview

 Molecure studies showed that CHIT1 activity was significantly elevated in the serum of sarcoidosis patients and that CHIT1 expression was restricted to granulomas and localised in macrophages.
 Ex vivo OATD-01 inhibited the production of pro-inflammatory mediators in lung macrophages.

+OATD-01 has demonstrated potent anti-inflammatory and anti-fibrotic effects in preclinical studies in various disease models, including sarcoidosis, MASH (metabolic dysfunction-associated steatohepatitis) and pulmonary fibrosis.
 In acute models of granulomatous inflammation in mice, OATD-01 showed anti-inflammatory effects.
 Furthermore, in a chronic model, inhibition of CHIT1 by OATD-01 led to a reduction in the number of organised granulomas in the lung and a decrease in sarcoidosis-related gene expression.

 Our second generation CHIT1 inhibitor program